 Braces are one of the most effective overbite treatments available today.
 By combining braces with additional measures, like elastics, headgear, or jaw surgery, orthodontists can correct mild-to-severe overbite problems in patients of all ages.

 If you have been considering braces for your overbite, Beverly Hills Orthodontics is here to help you review all your treatment options.
 Our founder, Dr. Monica Madan, graduated from the top orthodontic program in the country and uses the latest orthodontic tools and techniques to create specialized treatment plans.
-A consultation at one of our offices in Beverly Hills/Century City, Toluca Lake, Alhambra, our Downtown LA, will allow our team to pinpoint your exact alignment issues and discuss which care options will work best for your lifestyle.
+A consultation at one of our offices in Beverly Hills, Studio City, Alhambra, or Downtown LA, will allow our team to pinpoint your exact alignment issues and discuss which care options will work best for your lifestyle.
 Contact us today to learn more.